On the Representation Collapse of Sparse Mixture of Experts: Experiments

 We conduct a downstream evaluation on seven widely-used cross-lingual understanding benchmarks from XTREME~\citep{xtreme}.
 Specifically, we conduct experiments on Universal Dependencies v2.5 part-of-speech tagging~\citep{udpos}, WikiAnn named entity recognition~\citep{panx,rahimi2019}, natural language inference (XNLI;~\citealt{xnli}), paraphrase adversaries from word scrambling (PAWS-X;~\citealt{pawsx}), and question answering on MLQA~\citep{mlqa}, XQuAD~\citep{xquad}, and TyDiQA-GoldP~\citep{tydiqa}.
 Among the benchmarks, we adopt the cross-lingual transfer setting, where the models are fine-tuned with the training data in English and evaluated in all target languages.

 Table~\ref{table:down} presents the evaluation results on the seven downstream tasks from the XTREME benchmark.
 For each task, the results are first averaged among the test languages and then averaged over five random seeds.
 Overall, the softmax-gating \our{} model obtains the best performance, achieving an average score of $65.3$.
 Comparing SMoE models with the dense model, SMoE models show notable improvement, indicating that SMoE models benefit from the large model capacity.
-Comparing \our{} with the two \basline{}, it shows that \our{} models provide consistent gains on downstream tasks, demonstrating the effectiveness of our proposed routing algorithm.
+Comparing \our{} with the two SMoE baselines, it shows that \our{} models provide consistent gains on downstream tasks, demonstrating the effectiveness of our proposed routing algorithm.
+We also validate \our{} under the top-$2$ routing setting.
+Table~\ref{table:topk} presents the evaluation results on XNLI, showing consistent improvements over the baseline for both top-$1$ and top-$2$ routing settings.